AmroAbdrabo/orchestrationChili/DOCUMENTATION.md

 >  - **void vibrateOnMotion(real iCoeff, int period)**: Enables vibration against user motion with given period (ms, maximum is `0xFFFF`) with given intensity for all DOF.
 Intensity is given as a coefficient to be multiplied with the drive velocities.
 >  - **void clearHapticFeedback()**: Clears **vibrateOnMotion** and **simpleVibrate**

+#### CelluloRobotPoolClient [extends CelluloLocalRelayClient]

+Object that uses the robots connected to a `cellulorobotpoold`.
+Inherits from `CelluloLocalRelayClient`, which in turn inherits from `CelluloRelayClient`, which means that their properties, signals and slots can be used.
+The most useful among these is the `robots` property that exposes the list of currently available robots in this pool.

+**Properties:**

+>  - **createRobot** : `function` - Must be set to a user-defined function that takes the MAC address (string) of an already connected robot and returns a CelluloBluetooth object or CelluloBluetooth-derived object

 #### CelluloBluetoothEMP

 Object that shuts down or resets multiple robots simultaneously.